-Trump got help from the super PACs Future 45, Make America Number 1 and Rebuilding America Now.
+Trump got help from the super political action committees Future 45, Make America Number 1 and Rebuilding America Now.

 Future 45 and a partner nonprofit that does not disclose donors spent late in the campaign but became Trump's biggest outside investors.
 Las Vegas casino magnate Sheldon Adelson and his wife, Miriam, together gave $10 million to Future 45 in the final weeks of the campaign, the new reports show.

 Former wrestling executive Linda McMahon, who Trump named this week as head of the Small Business Administration, gave $1 million to the group in October.
 She'd earlier given $6 million to Rebuilding America Now.

 Make America Number 1 benefited from a $1 million donation by PayPal co-founder Peter Thiel, now an executive on the Trump transition team.